SofaPirate/Plaquette/README.md

 Please visit official website for installation instructions and more: https://sofapirate.github.io/Plaquette/

-Plaquette is an object-oriented, user-friendly, signal-centric programming framework for **creative physical computing** compatible with Arduino.
-Plaquette provides a simple yet powerful interface, allowing both beginner and advanced creative practitioners to design expressive physical computing systems in an intuitive way.
+Plaquette is an object-oriented, user-friendly, signal-centric programming framework for **creative physical computing**.
+It promotes **expressiveness** over technical details while remaining fully compatible with [Arduino](https://www.arduino.cc/), thus allowing **both beginner and advanced** creative practitioners to design meaningful physical computing systems in an intuitive fashion.

 Plaquette allows you to:
  * React to multiple sensors and actuators in real-time without interruption.